tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 Programming animations in Blender is immensely satisfying.
 You can create stunning moving images that combine the Python API, a powerful renderer, and simulation features.
 Bear in mind that this isn't a 'real-time rendering' approach.
 You'll define your keyframes up-front and render them out completely to produce a sequence of frames that form an animation.
 This isn't interactive, like something you might create in <a href="{{ site.baseurl }}/#processing-reverse">Processing</a> or some game engine.
 What follows is an elementary example to get you started with multi-frame programming, that builds on your existing script.

 <blockquote markdown="1">
-Blender once included a [game engine](https://en.wikipedia.org/wiki/Blender_Game_Engine), a feature that has since been discontinued.
+NOTE: Blender once included a [game engine](https://en.wikipedia.org/wiki/Blender_Game_Engine), a feature that has since been discontinued.
 However, [UPBGE](https://upbge.org/) (a fork of the old Blender game engine project) and [Armory](https://armory3d.org/) now aim to provide complete game development solutions within the Blender environment.
 </blockquote>

 Add the following code to the end of your script: